Presnia/rotating-navigation-nd/README.md

 ### This project is made with HTML, CSS and five lines of JavaScript. <br>

 All animation is implemented with CSS styles.<br>
+To play with it just click on a burger menu and on a cross to hide menu.<br>

 #### You can check it out here: <br>